rapid7/insightconnect-plugins/microsoft_intune/help.md

   "url": "https://graph.microsoft.com"
 }
 ```

 ## Technical Details

 ### Actions

 #### Wipe

-This action is used to wipe device by ID if it is not whitelisted.
+This action is used to wipe device by device name, device ID, user ID, or email address.
+It supports a whitelist to skip critical devices that should never be whitelisted.

 ##### Input